egmaziero/PLN-IA/README.md

 # Grupo de Estudos - PLN+IA
-This repository, mainly composed of notebooks, is intented for use during the meetings of NLP+AI group of studies conducted by professors Erick Galani Maziero and Paula Christina Cardoso, at Computer Science Department of Federal University of Lavras (DCC/UFLA).
+This repository, mainly composed of notebooks, is intented for use during the meetings of PLN+AI group of studies conducted by professors Erick Galani Maziero and Paula Christina Cardoso, at Computer Science Department of Federal University of Lavras (DCC/UFLA).

 ---